Parental involvement in preventing and responding to cyberbullying

 The "digital divide"?

 Children and young people's perception of their parents' knowledge about new technology influences the level of acceptance and value that they place on the advice offered by parents regarding online safety.
-In one US study of almost 800 12-17 year olds, teenage children whose parents were Internet users considered their parents as a greater influence in online behaviours than those with parents who did not go online (Lenhart et al., 2011).
-There was, however, a prevailing attitude among children and young people in the JSCCS survey that parents don't have a comprehensive awareness of "what happens" on the Internet.
-As such, children and young people thought that parents overstated the dangers and risks of Internet use (JSCCS, 2011).
+In one US study of almost 800 teenage children (12-17 year olds), those whose parents were Internet users considered their parents as a greater influence on their online behaviours than those with parents who did not go online (Lenhart et al., 2011).
+There was, however, a prevailing attitude among the children and young people in the JSCCS (2011a) survey that their parents didn't have a comprehensive awareness of "what happens" on the Internet.
+As such, the children and young people thought that their parents overstated the dangers and risks of Internet use.